Skip to main content

 The success of this is not observable on your site, as this event goes to GTM via some sockets, so there's nothing in the network tab.

 To see if your test worked correctly, visit the Google Tag Manager website and open your project workspace.
-Then click on the PREVIEW button near the top right side of the page.
+Then click on the Preview button near the top right side of the page.

 Google offers a Tag Assistant tool along with a Tag Assistant Companion Chrome extension.
 These help troubleshoot installation of gtag.js and Google Tag Manager.
 When the Chrome extension is present, it enables additional features for Tag Assistant including debugging iframes and debugging multiple windows from the same debug session.